 Extension request forms can be obtained from the Google Classroom for your course or from your module tutor.
 Completed forms must then be submitted to your tutor for approval.

 Late submission

-If you fail to submit work by the published date, but submit it up to 6 days late, it will receive a maximum mark of 40%.
+If you fail to submit work by the published date without approval, but submit within six calendar days it will be marked and then subject to the following penalties.